CLOSER-Cohorts/discovery-customisations/pages/privacy-policy.md

 <p>Please refer to the <a href="https://closer.ac.uk/privacy/" target="_blank" rel="noopener noreferrer">CLOSER privacy policy</a> for information on how we protect your personal information when you sign up to CLOSER newsletters, contact CLOSER on social media, attend CLOSER events, visit the closer.ac.uk website, or apply to work with us. </p>

 <h2>Who we are</h2>
-<p>CLOSER, the home of longitudinal research, is the interdisciplinary partnership of leading social and biomedical longitudinal population studies, the UK Data Service and The British Library. </p>
+<p>CLOSER, the home of longitudinal research, is the UK's partnership of social and biomedical longitudinal population studies, the UK Data Service and The British Library. </p>

 <p>Our mission is to increase the visibility, use and impact of longitudinal population studies, data and research to ensure that longitudinal evidence is used to address the health, social, economic and environmental challenges facing the UK, now and in the future.</p>